thalerjonathan/rust-ddd/README.md

 - Committing Assignments has to have some form of cross-service (Referees are assigned to Fixtures when Assignments are committed) transactional behaviour, which I am probably going to implement via Sagas.
 - Using Kafka for broadcasting domain events, and implementing some form of idempotency on the domain level to avoid issues in case of duplicate event processing.
 - Each service gets its own DB - but within the same postgres instance, which should be enough for the scaling requirements of this project.
-- Using nginx as a reverse proxy to act as an API layer that hides the deployment details from the outside, so FE doesn't need to be adjusted, which is paramount for this undertaking.
-Also by using this API layer, microservices can call into each other via the same interface the UI uses.
+- Using nginx as a reverse proxy to act as an API Gateway that hides the deployment details from the outside, so FE doesn't need to be adjusted, which is paramount for this undertaking.
+Also by using this API Gateway, microservices can call into each other via the same interface the UI uses.

 ### Running the Monolith